-- 9.1 Relationship to Overall Results The valuation of assets, the investment return assumption, the determination of the actuarial present values, and the intended use of the calculations are interdependent, and one cannot be considered in isolation from the others. - 9.2 Reflection of Market Value The valuation of assets should generally reflect some function of market value.
-However, it may be appropriate to use: - a. methods which smooth out the effects of short-term volatility in market value; - b. amortized cost values for evidence of indebtedness; and - c. methods which relate to the investment return assumption used in determining the actuarial present values, such as discounting the expected future cash flow generated by the investments.
+- 5.2.6 Valuation of Assets-Relationship to Overall Results-The valuation of assets, the investment return assumption, the determination of the actuarial present values, and the intended use of the calculations are interdependent, and one cannot be considered in isolation from the others. - a.
+Reflection of Market Value-The valuation of assets should generally reflect some function of market value.
+However, it may be appropriate to use: - 1. methods which smooth out the effects of short-term volatility in market value; - 2. amortized cost values for evidence of indebtedness; and - 3. methods which relate to the investment return assumption used in determining the actuarial present values, such as discounting the expected future cash flow generated by the investments.